nnagdalena/DeepLearning-exercises/README.md

 # DeepLearning-exercises
-A repository containing all the exercises completed during machine learning classes or online courses
+A repository containing all the exercises/code chunks/notebooks used during machine learning classes or online courses.
+Will be updated regularly